saidOUALA/saidouala.github.io/_pages/about.md

   - /about.html
 ---

-I am a **Professor at <a href="https://www.imt-atlantique.fr">IMT Atlantique</a>** and a research scientist at Lab-STICC in the field of **Data Science and Computational Imaging**.
+<div style="text-align: justify"> I am a **Professor at <a href="https://www.imt-atlantique.fr">IMT Atlantique</a>** and a research scientist at Lab-STICC in the field of **Data Science and Computational Imaging**.
 I am deeply involved in interdisciplinary research at the **interface between data science and ocean science**, especially space oceanography and marine ecology.
-My current research interests include **deep learning for dynamical systems and applicationns to the understanding, analysis, simulation and reconstruction of ocean dynamics**, especially using satellite ocean remote sensing data.
+My current research interests include **deep learning for dynamical systems and applicationns to the understanding, analysis, simulation and reconstruction of ocean dynamics**, especially using satellite ocean remote sensing data.</div>

 ## Recent posts